franks42/lein-repls/README.md

 The repl-server is based on Leiningen's native "repl" task, which is basically refactored as a true plugin "repls", to which a number of hooks are added to turn the repl-prompt and eval-result printing on and off.
 By not printing the prompt and eval-result, it's easier to write clojure-scripts that rely on its side-effects like printing to stdout. "repls" is installed and run as a normal Leiningen plugin (browse clojars for the latest "lein-repls" version available):

-  $ lein plugin install lein-repls 1.6.0
-  $ lein repls

-cljsh's main purpose is sending clj-statements and/or clj-files to the persistent repl.
+"cljsh"'s main purpose is sending clj-statements and/or clj-files to the persistent repl.
 That clj-code is specified as command line arguments like:

   	$ cat three.clj | cljsh -c '(println "one")' -f two.clj - four.clj -args

 The sequence of positional arguments determine the evalation sequence, where stdin is indicated by "-" (default last).
-The first non-option should indicate a clj-file with optional args.
-(see cljsh -h) The options should reflect most clojure invocation flavors.
+The first non-option should indicate a clj-file with optional args. (see cljsh -h) The options should reflect most clojure invocation flavors.

 In addition, cljsh also offers an interactive repl mode, that is similar to the other repls out there.
 The difference again is that it's lightweight and allows for initialization scripts before the interactive session.
 In addition, it will use rlwrap with word completion.
 The word completion file can easily be updated to reflect the context of your session. (it still is a poor-man's completion, though, compared to "real" context sensitive completers as in emacs...).
 It may also work with JLine, but I have not tested that.